 3) Winch:- This item is a Supawinch Husky which I had on my 109.
 Some people say don’t bother just take a hand winch but I am quite happy to have it along.
 It has a sealed solenoid pack instead of the originals and these were supplied by Gwyn Lewis.

 4) Bullbar:- When I bought the vehicle I was quite happy that it came with one of the bullbars you can fold down.
 I wanted to keep this, however, the winch bumper didn’t allow this directly.
 I contacted Richard Saunders of Mill Services and he adapted the brackets to fit.

 5) Lights:- I spent a lot of time trawling Ebay for spot lights and such as the existing ones were getting tired.

 I ended up with Hella 550 spots on the bulbar, Hella 500 fogs for width of beam on the rack outers and PIAA’s on the rack inner.
 I have put a couple of lights on the rear to supplement the reversing light and to illuminate a camping area while setting up.

-6) I have mounted the hi-lift on the back of the motor and am carrying a spare on a wheel carrier and one on the bonnet.
+6) I have mounted the hi-lift on the back of the motor (although a common solution this highlighted the deficiencies of the hi-lift and following the trip it has been moved) and am carrying a spare on a wheel carrier and one on the bonnet.

 7) Raised Air Intake:- I have added a regular metal raised air intake and put a Donaldson pre-cleaner on top (ammended picture to follow).
 I have added a full extended breather kit for the axles, gearbox, transfer box and timing cover.
 Any anoraks out there may notice the colour of the clamps for the intake to the rollcage.
 They were supplied to me by APB of Hartlebury who did the intakes for the Wolf limited edition for the aborted Land Rover Global expedition.
 They had some left as I was looking for clamps and so I get a slight piece of history to carry round.